Cohort analysis is useful to identify customer behavior trends that may be hidden when looking at more general customer analytics data.

 Another advanced use of cohort analysis is combining cohort analysis with behavior-based customer micro-segmentation.
 A gaming website, for example, might define a cohort of VIPs (high spenders) who spent more than 75% of their money on Bingo over the past six months and who joined the site in January.
 Spotting trends among very specific groups of customers often yields insights of tremendous value to customer acquisition, uplift marketing and customer retention.

 Optimove’s Next-Generation Cohort Analysis

-Optimove combines cohort analysis with multi-dimensional behavioral-based dynamic segmentation to achieve highly-sophisticated customer tracking and analytics.
+Optimove combines cohort analysis with multi-dimensional behavioral-based dynamic segmentation to achieve highly sophisticated customer tracking and customer analytics.
 The resulting customer insight and marketing action optimization can revolutionize the way marketers and retention experts ply their craft.

 Start Using the Most Advanced Cohort Analysis Available Today!

 Contact us today – or request a Web demo – to learn how you can use Optimove to perform advanced cohort analysis and easily maximize the impact of every marketing action in order to convert more customers, increase the spend of existing customers and reduce customer churn.

 Last updated October 2018